rostools/prodigenr/cran-comments.md

-This is a new submission.
-It's not a big project and I don't plan on updating it frequently.
+## Resubmission
+This is a resubmission.
+In this version I have:

+* Fixed the LICENSE file to be the CRAN template for MIT.

 ## Test environments
 * local ubuntu 12.04 install, R 3.2.5